Weight Loss Injections on the NHS

 How quickly can you lose weight with weight loss surgery?

 Most people who have a gastric bypass or a sleeve gastrectomy lose most of their weight within the first 6 months which stabilises around 12 to 18 months later.
-In comparison, weight loss injections can result in up to 15% weight loss after 68 weeks for Wegovy and 22.5% body weight changes after 72 weeks using Mounjaro.
+In comparison, weight loss injections can result in an average of 21% weight loss after 72 weeks for Wegovy and 22.5% body weight changes after 72 weeks using Mounjaro.

 Research has shown that weight loss following bariatric surgery was still apparent after 10 years.
 Whereas, research into weight loss injections has found that after 1 year of stopping semaglutide (Wegovy) injections, users regained 66% of their prior weight loss.